sampconrad/seller-console/README.md

 ## 🚀 Features

 ### Lead Management
-- **Import/Export**: Support for JSON and CSV file formats with complete data including IDs
+- **Import/Export**: Support for JSON and CSV file formats with complete data including IDs (leads only)
 - **Search & Filter**: Real-time search by name/company and filter by status
 - **Sorting**: Sort leads by any field (default: score descending)
 - **Pagination**: Display 20 leads per page with smart pagination controls